mrfelixwong/nano-agent/README.md

 ./smoke.sh  # Run all tests
 ```

 That's it.
-Read the code in 30 minutes, understand agents forever.
+Read the code in 30 minutes, understand agents.